dhuseby/rust-cross-toolkit/README.md

 When the script is done, there will be a stage1-openbsd.tgz file that you need to copy to your Linux box and unpack it in the root folder of this repo there.
+I have included a build log of this called `stage1-openbsd-build.log` if you want to compare output.

 Stage 1 Linux
 -------------